 Founded in 1872, Virginia Tech takes a hands-on, engaging approach to education.
 As Virginia’s most comprehensive university and its leading research institution, Virginia Tech offers about 280 undergraduate and graduate degree programs to more than 37,000 undergraduate, graduate, and professional students and manages a research portfolio of more than $556 million.
 The university fulfills its land-grant mission of transforming knowledge to practice through technological leadership and by fueling economic growth and job creation locally, regionally, and across Virginia.>

 First year applicants should apply by the following deadlines:

 Transfer applicants have attempted 12 or more credits after high school graduation.
 The most important factors considered are:

 Visiting Virginia Tech is a great way to learn more about admissions, the community on campus, and your specific academic interests.
 No matter where you are in your college search process, we encourage a visit to see Virginia Tech for yourself.
 We do not track demonstrated interest so you can visit Virginia Tech on your own or through a scheduled information session and tour.
-If you are unable to come for a scheduled visit during the week, we do offer virtual sessions and Open Houses on three different weekends throughout the academic year.
+If you are unable to come for a scheduled visit during the week, we do offer Open Houses on three different weekends throughout the academic year.

 We are known for our spirit of community, an increasingly rich diversity of human experiences, and the drive to turn discovery into action.
 Our living motto, Ut Prosim (That I May Serve), is woven through everything we do to harness our students’ passions, develop their strengths, and prepare them for a life and career of impactful service to humanity.